revolist/revogrid-docs/tests/e2e/docs/scenarios/planning.md

 ### PLAN-04 — Status, progress, read-only columns and selection (P1)

-**Evidence:** Source-derived; not executed in this review.
+**Evidence:** Executed in the docs host: selecting one visible row updated the footer to `1 selected`; quick search narrowed to Maya's tasks and cleared back to the full fixture; full screen entered and Escape restored the workspace.
+Status, progress, read-only-column and bulk-selection variants remain source-derived.

 **Setup/reset:** Reload; use API integration.

 1. Edit Status from In progress to Blocked ⇒ badge changes and task appears in Blocked in Kanban.
 2. Return Grid and edit Progress to 75 ⇒ displayed progress and Kanban progress agree.
 Enter out-of-range values -10 and 110 in separate attempts ⇒ canonical committed progress is clamped to 0 and 100 where the editor accepts the values.
 3. Try editing Priority, Due date, Budget and Activity time ⇒ read-only cells do not commit a change.
 4. Select one row checkbox ⇒ footer reports 1 selected and header is mixed.
-Select header ⇒ all 60 currently visible tasks selected; clear header ⇒ no selected suffix.
+Select header ⇒ all 100 currently visible tasks selected; clear header ⇒ no selected suffix.
 5. Change Status of a visible task to Done with default filter active ⇒ it leaves filtered views but remains in canonical total; removing Status filter reveals it.

 **Visual checks:** Checkbox states are clearly distinct; selection stays in its 48 px pinned column, no unwanted filter icon there.
 Progress rendering does not exceed its cell.

-**Automation/readiness:** Use row-select checkbox within located record; assert .planning-demo__footer.
+**Automation/readiness:** Use row-select checkbox within located record; assert .planning-demo\_\_footer.
 Record editor validation behavior separately from canonical clamp, rather than requiring invalid text to be accepted.

 ### PLAN-05 — Structured column filters compose and clear (P1)